gtatters/ThermImageJ/Readme.md

 <img src="./images/UserPathCustomise.png" width="50%" />

-This also applies to the location of the split.pl file that should be placed in the scripts folder inside the Fiji folder:
+This also applies to the location of the split.pl file that should be placed in the scripts folder inside the Fiji folder.

+ThermImageJ assumes you have placed the split.pl file into a scripts subfolder where Fiji is installed, so hopefully you will not need to change this:

 <img src="./images/UserSplitPathCustomise.png" width="100%" />